 - Documentation demonstrating your intent to return to your home country once your degree is complete.
 Examples include family property ownership, bank accounts, a job offer upon completion of your degree, etc.

 Additional documents could be required.
-Country specific processing guidance can be accessed at: http://www.usembassy.gov/ and you are encouraged to check this website for information relevant to your country of residence visa requirements.
+Country-specific processing guidance can be accessed at usembassy.gov and you are encouraged to check this website for information relevant to your country of residence visa requirements.

-***Students are also required to pay the SEVIS 901 fee which is $200.
-Additional information can be found at: https://www.fmjfee.com.
+***Students are also required to fill out the SEVIS Transfer Form and pay the SEVIS 901 fee which is $350.
+Additional information can be found at fmjfee.com.
 The fee must be paid prior to applying for the F-1 visa.***